 We stocked up in town (again, should have bought another Tent) and made our way to the Pillar of Sky, which led us to the entrance to the Central Shrine in the middle of the Celestial World.
 Inside, we found Apollo, who bragged about having already used the MAGI to become all-powerful.
 He then sat around as we attacked him, boasting about his imminent omnipotence (imagine actually doing that, just standing still as people cleave swords through you).
 He used Aegis to block most of our attacks, but a few could get through, like Liz’s Psi gun and XCalibr.
 Finally, the MAGI’s effect came in and he transformed into an armoured form, giving up Aegis in favour of alternating his attacks between Masmune and his new ability to cast Flare.
 Flare was A Serious Problem™.
 It’s been a while, but if you’ve forgot, Flare is the strongest Black Magic spell in most of the games, and in Legends, it’s an group attack.
 Within a few rounds, KilB would be assuredly dead, every time, no matter what we did to protect him.
 Kyle would never survive the first Flare, and Liz never lasted much longer than that.

 I have to outline where the party stood at this point to help you understand what happens from here on out.
 While everything had been peachy through WarMach, when we got to Apollo we took a careful look at our stats and found that Kyle had become pathetic somewhere after Edo.
 Some of the blame for that could and should be placed on our inopportune obsession with Agility training, but not all of it, especially not his lack of HP.
 Liz was similar in terms of HP, but her Mana was high enough that she didn’t outright stink (her Mana was better before we had to remove her Hecate shoes for her Parasuit, but her terrible HP, 400-500, demanded the defence of the Parasuit).
 Rei was in serious need of an upgrade, but the game would not provide better meat until after Apollo, so frankly we counted our blessings that his Naga form could survive Flare and cast Cure, and so kept him where he was.
 In the end, only Dad and KilB were in “good shape,” and I’ve already talked about how well that was going for KilB.
 Rei and Dad.
+They were all we had.
 Could we really beat Apollo with two struggling party members and a single use of Heart?
 It seemed only grinding could save us now.

 But there was some hope.
 Apollo has more HP than any boss in the game, because you’re not supposed to beat him (if you’re spectacular, you can, but it’s hardly required).
 All you’re supposed to do is survive twelve turns with him, of which I think only seven have him fighting back, but man do they last forever.
 After twelve turns, Apollo begins to… melt, since he didn’t have all 78 MAGI.
 We finally lasted out the fight after seven, maybe as many as ten attempts, and even this was to-the-wire.
 Apollo gets off one more Flare at that point, and after that he explodes.
 If Dad is alive when Apollo explodes, he shields a party member from the explosion but dies in the process.
 If Dad is not alive at this point, along with someone for him to rescue (Rei, in this case) then you lose.
 Lovely.
 You know what, even though Apollo exploded, I’m still going to count that one as one of our godkills.